hieutrtr/generator/README.md

 # Package postgresql_generator
-Build on top of `github.com/icrowley/fake` and `github.com/lib/pq` For generating random data that are specified by `pgtype`
+Build on top of `github.com/icrowley/fake` and `github.com/lib/pq` For generating random data that are specified by `gentype`

 # Environment
 ```